ai-wordsmith/wordsmith-alexa-starter-python/README.md

 ## Other Resources
 In some instances, it may be impossible or impractical to use a Lambda to respond to your Alexa Skills requests.
 The links below are intended to provide assistance with non-Lambda based response processing.

+[ngrok](https://ngrok.com/): Create a secure tunnel to `localhost`.
+You can point your Alexa Skill to your ngrok URL and have it run against a locally hosted service that you've built.

 [Flask](https://github.com/pallets/flask): Flask is a great general purpose library to get a server up and running quickly to respond to Alexa Skills requests.

 [Flask-Ask](https://github.com/johnwheeler/flask-ask): A fork of Flask developed specifically for handling Alexa Skills requests.
 If you do not need a fully custom solution, this is probably a great package to start with.